-As you’re already in the ‘Viertel’ district, this is an ideal opportunity to browse the little stores here and indulge in some shopping.
-You can find lots of independent boutiques, specialist stores and food outlets here selling many niche products.
-Holtorf Heimathaven is particularly worth a visit, and not just for its diverse array of foodie delights.
-The store, a grocery and delicatessen since 1874, also impresses with its striking interior.
+Since you’re already in the ‘Viertel’ district, it is an ideal opportunity to browse the little stores there and indulge in some shopping.
+You can find lots of independent boutiques, specialist stores and food outlets there selling many niche products.
+Heimathaven is particularly worth a visit, and not just for its diverse array of foodie delights.
+The store, a grocery and delicatessen since 1874, also impresses with its striking interior built in 1910.
 This is also a chance to purchase various Bremen specialities.

 It’s time for a spot of culture now.
 If you stroll from the Sielwall along the Ostertorsteinweg towards the city centre, you will come to Bremen’s ‘cultural mile’.
 As well as the Theater Bremen, with the Kunsthalle, Gerhard-Marcks House and Wilhelm Wagenfeld House, you can find three institutions here offering insights into different art movements in their respective exhibitions.
 The Gerhard-Marcks House focuses on contemporary sculpture, while the Wilhelm Wagenfeld House presents different special exhibitions showcasing the history of everyday culture.
 With a reputation extending far beyond the local region, the Kunsthalle Bremen presents works from 600 years of art history along with changing special exhibitions featuring an eclectic range of paintings and sculptures.
 The Viertel district itself is a great place to admire fascinating street art.
 A guided tour will take you to all the most notable examples.

 Not far from Bremen’s ‘cultural mile’, slightly closer to the city centre, clear signposts guide you to the Schnoor district.
 This is your starting point for a little sightseeing tour taking in some of the city’s classic sights.